MicrosoftDocs/sdk-api/sdk-api-src/content/certenroll/nn-certenroll-icertproperty.md

 req.lib:
 req.dll: CertEnroll.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - ICertProperty
+ - certenroll/ICertProperty
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - CertEnroll.dll
 api_name:
  - ICertProperty
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # ICertProperty interface

 ## -description

 The <b>ICertProperty</b> interface can be used to associate an external property with a <a href="https://docs.microsoft.com/windows/desktop/SecGloss/c-gly">certificate</a>.
 Properties are never sent to or processed by a <a href="https://docs.microsoft.com/windows/desktop/SecGloss/c-gly">certification authority</a>, and they are not stored inside a certificate.
 Typically, they are associated with a  certificate after the certificate is received from the certification authority and before it is saved in a store.
 The properties are saved in the store along with the certificate.
 A collection of properties is contained in an <a href="https://docs.microsoft.com/windows/desktop/api/certenroll/nn-certenroll-icertproperties">ICertProperties</a> object.
 You can initialize the collection by using an existing certificate.